nominetresearch/microbit-networking-book-python/rockpaperscissors/rockpaperscissors.md

 **Instruction:** Program the code shown above, and download it to your micro:bits.
 Play the game with a friend.
-You will each shake your micro:bits at the same time and then decide who wins using the games rules as described above.
+You will each shake your micro:bits at the same time and then decide who wins using the rules of the game as described above.

 ### Task 2: Hand shapes over the radio with unicast